TileDB-Inc/TileDB/format_spec/consolidated_commits_file.md

 * `uuid` is a unique identifier
 * `v` is the format version

 There may be multiple such files in the array commits folder.
 Each consolidated commits file combines a list of fragments commits URIs delimited by a new line character.
+The URI is the relative URI based on the top level array URI.

 | **Field** | **Type** | **Description** |
 | :--- | :--- | :--- |